-During earlier years, researchers conducted researches on effective schools by visiting the schools.
-According to Hallinger and Murphy (1987), there are at least five weaknesses of the previous researches on instructional leadership.
+During earlier years, researchers conducted research on effective schools by visiting the schools.
+According to Hallinger and Murphy (1987), there are at least five weaknesses of the previous studies on instructional leadership.
 Two of which are: 1), almost all the studies have used student achievement as a sole criterion for assessing school effectiveness.
 In some cases, the principal leadership is often counted as a causal factor.
 2), instructional leadership is seldom operationally defined as concrete terms, specific policies, practices and behavior initiated by the principal.

 Apart from this, studies on instructional leadership have been carried out at many different school settings in Western countries by Western researchers.

 Because of this, the researchers are just familiar with both theoretical constructs and empirical findings derived from Western cultures, which may be different from those of developing countries.

-Instructional leadership consists of three dimensions: defining school's mission, managing instructional the program and promoting a positive school learning climate (Hallinger & Murphy, 1985).
 The emphasis of most recent models of instructional leadership is on the importance of the serious involvement of school leaders in the school instructional program (Hargreaves, Earl et al., 2001; Hill, 2002; Schlechty, 2001).
 Using their leadership to develop an organizational climate in which academic pursuit is emphasized, principals can indirectly affect their student achievement (Alig-Mielcarek, 2003).
 Even though the effect is indirect, internationally, researchers concluded that strong instructional leadership on the part of principal is associated with successful school improvement approaches (Cheng, 1993).